MMichaelVdV/CompPlantDev/README.md

     Thus the dry kernel holds and protects the dormant life, Then it gushes, heaving up, trusting to milder moistures, Lifts itself all at once out of the enveloping night."
--Johann Wolfgang Von Goethe, The metamorphosis of plants </div>
+- Johann Wolfgang Von Goethe, The metamorphosis of plants </div>